namanyash/sit323-737-2023-t1-prac7p/README.md

-# sit323-737-2023-t1-prac5p
+# sit323-737-2023-t1-prac7p

 ## Starting application

-Please not that the image `namanyash/sit323-737-2023-t1-prac7p` for Kubernetes deployment has been pushed to DockerHub
+Please not that the image `namanyash/sit323-737-2023-t1-prac7p` for Kubernetes deployment has been pushed to DockerHub.

-To start a Kubernetes deployment use the following command
+To start a Kubernetes deployment use the following command:

 `kubectl apply -f .\kubeDeploy.yaml`